 At times a personal vehicle may be used in order to save time, transport equipment or reduce costs when several people are traveling together on university business travel.
 Guidelines for reimbursement are as follows:

-Effective February 1, 2013 the mileage reimbursement rate increases to 56.5 cents per mile.
+Effective February 1, 2015 the mileage reimbursement rate will change to 57.5 cents per mile.

 Mileage reimbursement may not exceed the maximum allowable rate for federally sponsored programs, and is limited to the amount of coach airfare.